 Now granted, you may not be able to give 10 people access to your hub, but how many repair men do you think are going to want to install the Garageio app on their phones so that they can get into your house?
 In all likelihood, you’ll end up with just a few legitimate family and friends using the system anyway.

 Is the Garageio something you would consider for your home?
+Do you find this technology interesting to upgrade your manual garage door lock?
 Or, do you have a better solution?
 Let us know in the comments.